-Talk about members of their immediate family and community.
-During dedicated talk time, listen to what children say about their family.
-Share information about your own family, giving children time to ask questions or make comments.
 Encourage children to share pictures of their family and listen to what they say about the pictures.

 Using examples from real life and from books, show children how there are many different families.
-Name and describe people who are familiar to them.

 Talk about people that the children may have come across within their community, such as delivery and shop staff, hairdressers, the police, the fire service, nurses, doctors and teachers.

 Listen to what children say about their own experiences with people who are familiar to them.
-Compare and contrast characters from stories, including figures from the past.

 Frequently share texts, images, and tell oral stories that help children begin to develop an understanding of the past and present.
-Feature fictional and non-fictional characters from a range of cultures and learning to:

-Recognise some similarities and differences between life in this country and life in other countries.

-Children in reception will be

-eature fictional and non-fictional characters from a range of cultures and times in storytelling.
+Feature fictional and non-fictional characters from a range of cultures and times in storytelling.
 Listen to what children say about them.